peterwade153/flybob/README.md

 ### Environment variables
 Set up cloudinary account, its the service used for hosting the user images.
+Ensure redis is installed locally.
-Add these variables replacing then with actual values.
+Add these variables replacing then with actual values or use the `.env_sample` as save it as a `.env`
 <pre>
 $ export SECRET_KEY='to something secret'
 $ export APP_SETTINGS='development'